MicrosoftDocs/defender-docs/defender-endpoint/linux-preferences.md

 |**Data type**|Boolean|
 |**Possible values**|true (default) <p> false|
 |**Comments**|Available in Defender for Endpoint version 101.45.00 or higher.|

+> [!NOTE]
+> This feature only works when enforcement level is real-time.

 #### Scan archives (on-demand antivirus scans only)